-Troop Year Plan - Find even more badges, journeys, and activities broken down to help you!
-Located on our website, you can find info on how to work with girls and their families, great ideas for icebreakers and games, meeting virtually and in person, and more.
+Troop Year Plan - Find even more badges, journeys, and activities broken down to help you.
+Located on our website, you can find info on how to work with girls and their families, great ideas for ice breakers and games, etc.

-Council and Program Partner Programs - Take a break as a troop leader and sign your troop up for a Council program.
-Council educators and program partners offer many programs throughout the year, from badges to outdoor fun activities that your brownies will love.
-Check out our website's event calendar for available programs.
+Council and Program Partner Programs -

+Take a break as a troop leader and sign your troop up for a Council program.
+Council educators and program partners offer many programs throughout the year, from badges, Journeys, to outdoor fun activities.
+Check out our website's event calendar for current programs.